CybercentreCanada/assemblyline4_docs/docs/overview/architecture.md

 ## Work online, continue offline

 An Assemblyline instance can continue the work that another Assemblyline instance has started.
 This allows you to start a scan on an instance of Assemblyline that is online (connected to the internet) and gather as much information possible on a file using these internet sources.
-Than ship the full analysis bundle to another instance of Assemblyline that is on an offline network (NOT connected to the internet) and continue the analysis with extra service that you may not want to deploy on your online version.
+Then ship the full analysis bundle to another instance of Assemblyline that is on an offline network (NOT connected to the internet) and continue the analysis with extra service that you may not want to deploy on your online version.

 ### [Replay Creator](https://github.com/CybercentreCanada/assemblyline-core/tree/master/assemblyline_core/replay/creator)

-The Replay Creator component creates analysis bundles based on specific criterias and saves those bundles in a directory so they can be grabbed by any process that you have to transfer files over from online to offline networks.
+The Replay Creator component creates analysis bundles based on specific criteria and saves those bundles in a directory so they can be grabbed by any process that you must transfer files over from online to offline networks.

 ### [Replay Loader](https://github.com/CybercentreCanada/assemblyline-core/tree/master/assemblyline_core/replay/loader)

-The Replay Loader component load bundle files from a directory and tell dispatcher to continue the scan of the associated files with services that have a different version / configuration between online and offline or with services that were simply not on the server from which the bundles was created.
+The Replay Loader component loads bundle files from a directory and tells Dispatcher to continue the scan of the associated files with services that have a different version / configuration between online and offline or with services that were simply not on the server from which the bundle was created.